Classic Chocolate Chip Cookies

 It has taken me several attempts, but I finally have the perfect chocolate chip cookie.
 If you enjoy a cookie that has a crunchy exterior while remaining chewy on the inside with a cake-like softness then this recipe for you!

 I adapted this recipe and use it as a base for most of my cookies.
-Like these brookies, pumpkin chocolate chip cookies, banana nut bread cookies, chocolate chip salted caramel cookies and butterscotch toffee cookies.
+Like these brookies, pumpkin chocolate chip cookies, banana nut bread cookies, chocolate chip salted caramel cookies white chocolate raspberry cookies, and butterscotch toffee cookies.
 Oh, you must try them!

 Classic recipes are simply the best!
-You just can’t beat classic peanut butter blossoms, basic butter cookies, or classic sugar cookies.
+You just can’t beat classic peanut butter blossoms, basic butter cookies, or a classic sugar cookie recipe.

 The best part is the dough doesn’t require chilling!
 You can just mix it up and bake it right away.
 This saves an immense amount of time.